-Timothy W. Clark
+Susan G. Clark

-Journal of Political Science, Forest Policy and Economics, the Journal of Forestry, Canadian Public Administration, Canadian-American Public Policy, and the Forestry Chronicle, as well as chapters in several edited books.
-Professor Cashore was awarded (with Steven Bernstein) the 2001 John McMenemy Prize for the best article to appear in the Canadian Journal of Political Science in the year 2000 for their article, "Globalization, Four Paths of Internationalization and Domestic Policy Change: The Case of Eco-forestry Policy Change in British Columbia, Canada."
+Cashore was awarded (with Steven Bernstein) the 2001 John McMenemy Prize for the best article to appear in the Canadian Journal of Political Science in the year 2000 for their article "Globalization, Four Paths of Internationalization and Domestic Policy Change: The Case of Eco-forestry Policy Change in British Columbia, Canada."

-Marian R. Chertow, Assistant Professor of Industrial Environmental Management, Director of the Program on Solid Waste Policy, and Director of the Industrial Environmental Management Program.
+Marian R. Chertow Associate Professor of Industrial Environmental Management, Director of the Program on Solid Waste Policy, and Director of the Industrial Environmental Management Program.
 B.A., Barnard College, Columbia University; M.P.P.M., Ph.D., Yale University.
-Professor Chertow's research and teaching concern environmental management and policy as they relate to the private sector.
-Primary research interests are (1) the application of innovation theory to the development of environmental and energy technology and (2) the new field of industrial ecology, particularly the study of industrial symbiosis: geographically based exchanges of wastes, materials, energy, and water within networks of businesses.
+Professor Chertow's research and teaching span industrial ecology/industrial symbiosis, business/environment issues, waste management, and environmental technology innovation.
+Primary research interests are (1) the study of industrial symbiosis including geographically based exchanges of wastes, materials, energy, and water within networks of businesses; (2) the potential of industrial ecology in developing countries and specifically to underpin ideas of the proposed Circular Economy Law in China; (3) the application of innovation theory to the development of environmental and energy technology.
 Professor Chertow initiated a long-term study of industrial symbiosis in 2001 called "Puerto Rico: An Island of Sustainability," geared to assessing the public and private benefits of cooperative business practices.
-She is the editor of Thinking Ecologically: The Next Generation of Environmental Policy with Daniel Esty (Yale University Press), to which she also contributed work on the relevance of industrial ecology to public policy.
+Most recently, this work has expanded to China and India through the new Program on Industrial Ecology in Developing Countries.
 Prior to Yale, Professor Chertow spent ten years in environmental business and state and local government.
-She also serves on the faculty of the National University of Singapore, has led training for several groups of Chinese executives, and is a fellow of Jonathan Edwards College.
+She serves on the founding faculty of the Master of Science in Environmental Management Program at the National University of Singapore where she teaches Business and Environment, and she is a visiting professor at Nankai University's National Center for Innovation Research on Circular Economy in China.